urql-graphql/urql/docs/graphcache/errors.md

 ## (21) Invalid mutation

-> Invalid mutation field `???` is not in the defined schema but the `updates` option is referencing it.
+> Invalid mutation field `???` is not in the defined schema, but the `updates` option is referencing it.

 When you're passing an introspected schema to the cache exchange, it is able to check whether your `opts.updates.Mutation` is valid.